rodricios/autocomplete/README.md

 Fair enough, right?

-Now, imagine you could put *pause* right after the first word that comes out of your mouth.
+Now, imagine you could put "pause" right after the first word that comes out of your mouth.

 Let's just say that first word is "the".